7 Best Short-Scale Bass Guitars of 2024

 Gibson and its sibling company Epiphone are also equally popular brands in the bass guitar market as Fender.
 In fact, Gibson's EB-1 model predates Hofner's short-scale bass and is one of the first commercially sold short-scale bass guitars.

-Now Gibson does not officially produces the legendary EB series, but there are similar basses available, like the Gibson SG Standard Bass and the Epiphone EB-0 or the Epiphone EB-3.
+Now Gibson does not officially produce the legendary EB series, but there are similar basses available like the Gibson SG Standard Bass and the Epiphone EB-0 or the Epiphone EB-3.
+These basses are iconic staples in the history of rock, and for rock fans, Gibson or Epiphone short-scale basses are great choices.
+I think these are a rarer choice, I find them pretty exciting due to their uniqueness.

 Scale Length

 Although the standard length is 30", these different variations result in quite interesting bass tones and playability.
+I usually go for short-scale basses in the 30" range, but this can vary a fair bit.

 Obviously, shorter basses will have much less tension in the strings and will be much more comfortable to play on.
-But the downside is that number of frets will be quite limited, and it will be awkward to transition to a full-scale bass, which normally has a scale length of 34".
+But the downside is that the number of frets will be quite limited, and it will be awkward to transition to a full-scale bass, which normally has a scale length of 34".

 Strings

 Strings are often overlooked, but the type of string you use has a massive impact on the overall bass tone and playability.
 The two main types of strings are round-wound strings and flat-wound strings.
+I prefer flat wounds due to their punch and pluck, but round strings equally have their place.

 Violin-style basses usually have flat-wound strings, which creates a much more muffled and round tone.
 Flat-wound strings are harder to play on, and bends are difficult with flat-wound strings.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 What are the benefits of playing a short-scale bass guitar?